DCKento/ATTACK-Mapper/README.md

 A webapp tool designed to help organizations map their current security controls and posture against the Mitre ATT&amp;CK framework.

 ## Description
-The webapp tool is designed to help organizations map their current security controls and posture against the Mitre ATT&CK framework.
-The tool provides an interactive graphical representation of the Mitre ATT&CK framework, allowing users to input and visualize controls for each technique and sub-technique, and assess the effectiveness of these controls through color-coded indicators.
+The ATT&CK Mapper tool is designed to help organizations map their current security controls and posture against the Mitre ATT&CK framework.
+The tool provides an interactive graphical representation of the Mitre ATT&CK framework, allowing users to input and visualize controls for each technique and sub-technique, and assess the effectiveness of these controls through colour-coded indicators.

 ## Purpose
 The primary purpose of this tool is to enable organizations to: